Cheat sheet / FAQ for TLM

 method.

-- Stream in responses at the lowest latency, and then subsequently score their trustworthiness.
+- Stream in responses at the lowest latency, and then score their trustworthiness.

-- Use a specific LLM model not supported within TLM, or keep your LLM inference code as is.
+- Use a specific LLM model not supported within TLM, or keep existing LLM inference code as is.

-- Simplify your application with only a single API call to produce both responses and trust scores.
+- Simply use one API call to produce both responses and trust scores.

 - Use TLM for improved LLM responses (via say the ‘best’ quality preset).

-In either case, you should ensure TLM receives the same information you’d supply to your own LLM.
-Here are tips for particular AI applications:
+In either case, ensure TLM receives the same information/prompt you’d supply to your own LLM.
+More tips for particular AI applications:

 Retrieval-Augmented Generation (RAG)